 Densiformis (Taxus x media ‘Densiformis’) grows to 3 to 4 feet high and 4 to 6 feet wide.
 Dense, wide, spreading shrub.
 Female clone, so fruit will be produced.

 Everlow (Taxus x media ‘Everlow’) grows 1 to 2 feet high and 3 to 4 feet wide with a low, spreading habit.

-Hicksii (Taxus x media 'Hicksii') grows to 12 to 20 feet high and 8 to 12 feet high, a large shrub with a tall, narrow, columnar habit.
+Hicksii (Taxus x media 'Hicksii') grows to 6 to 8 feet high and 3 to 5 feet wide, a large shrub with a tall, narrow, columnar habit.
 May be male or female.